Working with a Design Partner

 Other filters to consider are Budget and Expertise.
 This lets you find partners who work within your budget range and focus on design (as opposed to SEO or development).

 What do the badges mean?
 In the Partner Directory, you may notice that there are badges next to the name of the partner.
 These are meant to display which of our partners have gone through specific training with our platform.
 For example, a Certified BigCommerce Partner means that the partner has passed the initial training on our platform.

-In the BigCommerce Community, we have a public discussion group specifically for our BigCommerce Partners to help with design requests and projects.
-You only need to log into the Community to post your design requests or projects in the Ask a Design Partner discussion group and partners will respond to you.
+In the BigCommerce Community, we have a public discussion groups specifically for posting design and customization job requests and connecting with third-party developers.
+You only need to log into the Community to post your design requests or projects in the Community Jobs Board.

 Once you've found a partner you'd like to work with, there are a few things you'll have to do in your store to get ready to have them work on your site.

 If you have made any Store Design changes, download your theme before the designer starts to work on your site.
 Keep this copy for yourself so you can have a version of your theme that you can go back to if necessary.

 You will want to create a User specifically for the designer.
 This will ensure that the designer only has access to the parts of the site that relate to design.
 You are free to give them any user permissions you think they would need.
 We recommend they have access to the following permissions: